 But if your goals are more strength- or aesthetics-based, F45 isn’t the gym for you.
-There are no Olympic barbells, no plates, no resistance machines — just a bunch of functional training equipment in one large room.
+There are no Olympic barbells, plates, or resistance machines — just a bunch of functional training equipment in one large room.

-I recommend F45 for anyone who wants quick, efficient workouts to help them stay in shape, but if you want to become a bodybuilder or get as strong as possible, you should consider another gym.
+I recommend F45 training for anyone who enjoys functional training and wants quick, efficient workouts to help them stay in shape.
+But if you want to become a bodybuilder or get as strong as possible, consider another gym.

 About The Author

 Amanda is a writer and editor in the fitness and nutrition industries.
 Growing up in a family that loved sports, she learned the importance of staying active from a young age.
 She started CrossFit in 2015, which led to her interest in powerlifting and weightlifting.
 She's passionate about helping women overcome their fear of lifting weights and teaching them how to fuel their bodies properly.
 When she's not training in her garage gym or working, you can find her drinking coffee, walking her dog, or indulging in one too many pieces of chocolate.